quasarframework/quasar/docs/src/pages/quasar-cli-vite/boot-files.md

 A common use case for Quasar applications is to **run code before the root Vue app instance is instantiated**, like injecting and initializing your own dependencies (examples: Vue components, libraries...) or simply configuring some startup code of your app.

-Since you won't have access to the `/main.js` file (so that Quasar CLI can seamlessly initialize and build same codebase for SPA/PWA/SSR/Cordova/Electron) Quasar provides an elegant solution to that problem by allowing users to define so-called boot files.
+Since you won't have access to any `/main.js` file (so that Quasar CLI can seamlessly initialize and build same codebase for SPA/PWA/SSR/Cordova/Electron) Quasar provides an elegant solution to that problem by allowing users to define so-called boot files.

 In earlier Quasar versions, to run code before the root Vue instance was instantiated, you could alter the `/src/main.js` file and add any code you needed to execute.